pippinlee/space2vec-website/_posts/2018-09-02-space-2-vec-update-two.markdown

 ---
 layout: post
-title:  "Supernovas"
+title:  "Supernovae"
 date:   2018-02-09
-description: Using images from a Chilean telescope we start to build a basic model for detecting supernovas using XGBoost.
+description: Using images from a Chilean telescope we start to build a basic model for detecting supernovae using XGBoost.
 url: http://space2vec.com/blog/space-2-vec-supernova-detection/
 ---